What’s Age Got to Do It? Labor Complications for Older Mothers

 Labor Complications for Older Mothers

 Advanced maternal age (35 and older) moms are on the rise.
 This is because many women are choosing to delay having their first baby until later in life.
 Reasons for later pregnancies include career choices and financial stability.
-Advanced maternal age can have many positives for a child however, there are often risks to the baby and increased labor complications the older a new mom is.
+Advanced maternal age can have many positives for a child however, there are often risks to the baby and increased labor complications for older mothers.

 Risks During Labor